menpo/website/content/pages/installation/linux/novice.md

   6. [Begin Using Menpo](#notebooks)

 ### Prerequisites {: #prerequisites}
-First, we need to install a Python environment.
+First, we need to install an isolated Python environment.
 Python does not come with a graphical user interface and so we will need to run a number of commands in the terminal.
 You can access the terminal by pressing the **Super** key to open the Dash and searching for **terminal**.